 A proposed law that takes aim at puppy mills won unanimous approval Wednesday, with one town leader saying it was the right thing to do.

-Under the new rules, pet stores would be limited to selling animals from shelters, humane societies, registered rescue groups and private breeders.
+Under the new rules, pet stores would be limited to selling animals from shelters, humane societies and registered rescue groups.
+Private breeders would be permitted to sell directly to the public.

 Cities across the nation, including Los Angeles, San Diego and Phoenix, have passed similar laws.
 Locally, the new rules have been embraced by Hallandale Beach, Margate and Coconut Creek.